Leading your Lab

 Supporting wellbeing in your team or lab

-Planning purposefully for yourself and your lab / team
+• Planning purposefully for career and lab or team priorities

-Working on your team, not just in it
+• Working on the team, not just in day-to-day delivery

-Raising the visibility of your work and ideas
+• Navigating politics and increasing the visibility of your work

 Programmes designed for scientific minds